SNiLD/MineTek-Reborn-Fork/README.md

 MineTek
 =======

 Repository for the MineTek modpack.
-Only used for issue and issue tracking.
+Only used for bug and issue tracking.

 Changelog
 =========